-Fermented foods is one of the best ways to get powerful probiotics into your diet, and this Easy Homemade Sauerkraut Recipe is likely the most frugal and the simplest way to do it.
+Fermented foods are one of the best ways to get powerful probiotics into your diet, and this Easy Homemade Sauerkraut Recipe is likely the most frugal and the simplest way to do it.
 Follow the step-by-step instructions in the post and start your gut healing today!

 Sometimes there are things that I want to do, that I know are good for me, and yet it can seem like such an overwhelming step to actually do it.